mjrotter4445/UFOs/README.md

  and access without scrolling to the top.
       - Exploring the use of and investing in the time to develop **drop-down menus** would be worth it because it will significantly improve the user experience.
- - The **text case** is awkward to use and could be improved by coverting all letters to lower case from user input.
+ - The **text case** is awkward to use and could be improved by converting all letters to lower case from user input.
  For example, Utah could be found if "ut" or "UT" were entered by the user.